i (seb, 25) am

 listen.

-social media platforms are truly: terrible. they ruin us, our societies and our earth.
+social media platforms are truly terrible. they ruin our brains, our societies and our earth.